CEatBTU/FGPU_RISCV_HBM/README.md

 > variable FGPU_freq 250

 Both values have to match your newly created FGPU-IP configurations.
-If you are not using HBM, then ignore the FGPU_master parameter
+If you are not using HBM, then set the FGPU_master parameter to 1.

 8. modify board/rocket-freq